University of Manitoba: Board of Governors

 The UM Board of Governors is the governing body of the university, overseeing the administrative and business affairs of the university.
-It exercises exclusive control over financial policy and have formal authority in all other matters, as well as having the authority to decide on all matters that are not reserved to Senate.
+It is composed of 23 members and exercises exclusive control over financial policy and have formal authority in all other matters, as well as having the authority to decide on all matters that are not reserved to Senate.

 The first Board of Governors was created in 1917 with The University Amendment Act.

-The Board of Governors is composed of 23 members: